YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 03
-Docode has alot of issues and has been pissing me off when it come to runing my drop-box application. i will just host the project from my local machine to github and then host on vercel then submi.
+Docode has alot of issues and has been pissing me off when it come to runing my drop-box application. i will just host the project from my local machine to github and then host on vercel then submit.
+For now i will be focusing on the upcoming assestement that i have.